apoorva-sin/Myntra-EDA/README.md

 # Myntra-EDA
-Conducted a comprehensive analysis of Myntra's dataset by leveraging Python libraries for web scraping and data analysis.
+Conducted a comprehensive analysis of a dataset created using data scraped from Myntra.
+Leveraged Python libraries for web scraping and data analysis.

 Please find a few screenshots of the analysis below.